IOHprofiler/IOHanalyzer/cran-comments.md

 ## Submission status
-This is a new feature update submission, increasing to version 0.1.8
+This is a new feature update submission, increasing to version 0.1.8.1 (minor update after problems passing pre-check)

 This release implements several new features, primarily adding new analysis in the form of empirical attainment functions.